Fl4tF33t/Fl4tF33t.github.io/CodeSnippets/AI/BehaviourTree/README.md

-These scripts (In regards to the Behaviour Tree) are not originally mine.
-They were from a tutorial I followed By KIWICODER.
-However, these are the scripts I had used into my projects for creating a behaviour tree and AI logic.
+# Disclaimer
+These scripts are part of a Behaviour Tree system I implemented in my project, inspired by a tutorial from KIWICODER.
+While the core concepts and structure are from the tutorial, I've customized and expanded upon them to fit the needs of my tower defense game.
+These custom Action Nodes play crucial roles in defining AI logic and behaviors within the game.